-Learn some tips on purchasing and owning your luxury marine craft.
+Learn some tips on purchasing and owning your yacht or luxury marine craft.

 - New boats have an obvious value, but pre-owned boats are a less clear case, so it’s important to work with an accredited appraiser.